Jh0mpis/N-Body-Molecular-Dynamics-MHPC-Project/docs/report.md

 ## Observations:

 1. `pbc` function should be kept at the same file where it is used in computing the force, and to be flagged as `static` so that the compiler `inline`'s it. in the case when it is seprated the code gives unreasonable output.
+2. Incoprating Newton's third law of motion in the `force` function has increased the speed of the code by $\times 5$.